WOOD MAKES THE COLLEGE CHAIR

 IT ALL STARTS WITH GREAT, LOCAL, OHIO WOODS

-Alumni Chairs offers 25 models of Alumni Chairs.
-You may choose our available wooden college chairs or design your own wooden college chair.
+Alumni Chairs offers 25 models of college chairs.
+You may choose our available wooden college chairs, wood captains chairs, or captain’s chairs wooden.
+Or you may design your own wooden college chair.

-Whereas our Classic College Chairs can be made from several species of wood, our Traditional College Chairs, including our wooden captain’s chairs, are made of Maple and Cherry and stained to different wood colors.
-Most purchasers of our Traditional College Chairs choose a finish of Black Lacquer.
-Traditional Chairs can be customized by selecting Arms and/or Crown (headrest) in any of several stains: several Cherry stains, Maple, Walnut, and many more.
-Also, entire Traditional College Chairs can be made in any of these stains.
-Our Amish wooden captains chair, made in Ohio, has Solid Cherry Crowns and solid Cherry Arms.
+Whereas our Classic College Chairs can be made from several species of wood, our Traditional College Chairs, including our wooden captain chairs, are made of a combination of Brown Maple and Cherry and stained in any of several Ohio Certified wood stains.
+Most purchasers of our captain’s chairs wooden chairs and wood captain chairs choose a finish of Black Lacquer.
+A wooden captain’s chairs with arms can be customized by selecting arms and/or crown (headrest) in any of several stains: several Cherry stains, Maple, Walnut, and many more.
+Also, all of our college chairs can be made in any of these stains.
+All of our Amish captain’s chairs wooden, wood captains chairs, and wooden captain’s chairs with arms are made in Ohio, have Solid Cherry Crowns and solid Cherry Arms.

-Building a Classic College Chair and Heritage College Chair lines at Alumni Chairs begins with solid American hardwoods including cherry, hickory, walnut, maple, white oak, and beautiful quarter-sawn oak (white oak).
-Our woods are kiln-dried to 6% moisture to ensure durability and resist cracking and shrinkage in extreme climates.
+Building Classic College Chairs and Heritage College Chairs at Alumni Chairs begins with solid American hardwoods including cherry, hickory, walnut, maple, white oak, and beautiful quarter-sawn oak (white oak).
+Our woods are kiln-dried to ensure durability and resist cracking and shrinkage in extreme climates.
 We use no endangered woods and materials.
-Whereas other companies build their chairs in Asia with Asian woods, our exclusive sources of woods are the Amish sawmills of northeastern Ohio.
+Whereas other companies that build wooden captains chairs with arms in inexpensive woods from Asia, our sources of woods are the Amish sawmills of northeastern Ohio, exclusively.

-Although Alumni Chairs makes several wood species available, our most popular species are Maple and Cherry.
-Maple trees are abundant throughout the Eastern and Midwestern States and, therefore, more affordable than the other woods which we offer,..and, yet, maple is an attractive and excellent hardwood with which to work.
+Although Alumni Chairs makes several wood species available, our most popular species for wooden captain’s chairs are Maple and Cherry.
+Maple trees are abundant throughout the Eastern and Midwestern States and, therefore, more affordable than the other woods which we offer, and, yet, maple is an attractive and excellent hardwood with which to work.
 In Ohio, we obtain our woods from private old forest and private tree farms.
-Unless a specific wood is requested, we will normally build our university chairs from Brown Maple, because it is a hard wood, it displays interesting colors and grains, and its cost is reasonable.
+Unless a specific wood is requested, we will normally build our captain’s chairs wooden captain’s chairs from Brown Maple, because it is a hard wood, it displays interesting colors and grains, and its cost is reasonable.
 If you would prefer another wood, we will accommodate your request and price the chair accordingly.
 Some woods may require a surcharge to compensate for current market prices at the time of the quote.
-We encourage you to make an informed, thoughtful choice of style, wood, and finish as your college logo wooden chairs will likely reside in your family for generations.
+We encourage you to make an informed, thoughtful choice of style, wood, and finish as your wooden captain’s chairs and other college chairs will likely serve your family well for generations.